GhidBase/cv-application/notes.md

 ====================== To Do ================================
-First need to build an edit section and a CV section
+I need to store state in MainSection since it's the parent of both objects, and it controls both children

+state should be
+{
+    Name:
+    Email:
+    Phone:
+    Address:
+}